au-ts/sddf/ci/README.md

 ./ci/examples/blk.py --help
 ```

-One useful option is `--image` which allows you to do testing of a certain
+One useful option is `--override-image` which allows you to do testing of a certain
 example repeatedly, for debugging:

 ```sh